NonlinearNimesh/Tafferugly/README.md

 # Tafferugly

-This repository Consist the implementation of Tafferugly Features using Python and Flask Framework.
+This repository Consist the implementation of Tafferugly (Which is nothing but a tool that is used for analysing tweets) Features using Python and Flask Framework.

 To Run This Project : <br/>
 <br/>